severdia/shakespeare-obsidian/scripts_source/markdown/All’s Well That Ends Well/Act 1, Scene 1.md

 *Roussillon.
 A room in the Count’s palace.*

-*Enter young Bertram, Count of Roussillon, his mother the Countess of Roussillon, and Helena, Lord Lafew, all in black.*
+*Enter young Bertram, Count of Roussillon, his mother the Countess of Roussillon, and Helen, Lord Lafew, all in black.*

 **COUNT.**
 ==1==In delivering my son from me, I bury a second husband.